ren-education/ren-docs/docs/teacher/quick-start.md

 ### Key Features You'll Use Daily

--   **PDF Processing**: Automatic text extraction and analysis
+-   **Enhanced PDF Processing**: Automatic text extraction, OCR, and page-by-page analysis
--   **Snippet Creation**: Highlight and reuse important content
+-   **Smart Snippet Creation**: Highlight and reuse important content with AI assistance
--   **AI Assistance**: Get grading suggestions and insights
+-   **AI Copilot Integration**:
+    - **Marking Copilot**: Real-time AI assistance during grading
+    - **Content Creation Copilot**: AI-powered lesson planning and content development
+    - **Streaming responses** for immediate feedback
+-   **Intelligent Interface**: Resizable, minimizable, and adaptive UI elements
--   **Progress Tracking**: Monitor class and individual performance
+-   **Progress Tracking**: Monitor class and individual performance with AI insights

 ## Next Steps

 Now that you have the basics down:

-1. **Explore AI Features**: Check out the Copilot for AI-powered teaching assistance
+1. **Master AI Features**:
+   - Use the **marking copilot** for efficient grading assistance
+   - Try the **create content copilot** for lesson planning
+   - Learn to toggle AI suggestions on/off based on your needs
+2. **Optimize Your Interface**:
+   - Adjust column sizes for your preferred workflow
+   - Experiment with minimizable chat interfaces
+   - Customize your snippet and tagging approach
-2. **Build Your Resource Library**: Upload reference materials in the Resources section
+3. **Build Your Resource Library**: Upload reference materials in the Resources section
-3. **Customize Your Grading**: Develop your snippet categories and feedback patterns
+4. **Develop Grading Efficiency**:
+   - Create consistent snippet categories
+   - Use AI feedback suggestions to speed up grading
+   - Leverage streaming responses for real-time assistance
-4. **Review Analytics**: Use Progress Tracker to understand class performance
+5. **Review Analytics**: Use Progress Tracker to understand class performance with AI insights

 ## Quick Troubleshooting